 Little Thai Place has built a reputation on bringing the authentic and exotic taste of Thai cuisine to Victoria since 2003.
-Having been voted “Best of the City”, Little Thai is also owned and operated by a local family from Bangkok, Thailand.
+Having voted “Best of the City”, Little Thai is also owned and operated by a local family from Bangkok, Thailand.
 The first location was opened in the Shelbourne Plaza.
 With the success of the first location, the second location on Cook Street opened in 2007 followed by the third location at the Royal Oak Shopping Centre in 2010.
 At Little Thai, their chefs strive to use the freshest ingredients in all of their dishes to bring the aromatic flavours of Thailand to share with their customers.
 All of the Thai curry pastes and sauces are crafted in house.
 Little Thai was also one of the few Thai restaurants in Victoria that offered free delivery services and still offer free in house delivery services within a limited area.
 Little Thai invites you to come and enjoy authentic Thai dishes in a family friendly, casual dining atmosphere at any of the three locations.

 Executive Chef (Royal Oak location) -Sitthiporn Hanphitak

 Our Executive Chef has been with Little Thai company since the 2010 and has been relocated to the Royal Oak location for a little over a year.
 Sitthiporn was born in Sisaket, Thailand.
 He began his culinary journey in the early 90’s at the Ambassador Hotel in Bangkok, Thailand.
 That is where he trained and worked his way up to eventually becoming a Chef at the Marriott Royal Garden Riverside Hotel in Bangkok.
 Sitthiporn then went on to owning and running his own restaurant for 10 years before moving to Victoria.
 He is very humble and brings a wealth of experience and knowledge of traditional Thai cuisine and popular Thai street food.